-Alliant Techsystems Operations LLC, a subsidiary of Northrup Grumman Corporation - Northridge, California fix problems prior to beginning integrated operational testing, in accordance with the DOT&Eapproved Test and Evaluation Master Plan.
+Alliant Techsystems Operations LLC, a subsidiary of Northrup Grumman Corporation - Northridge, California

+At the time of this report, the program has completed three of six developmental test shots (DT1 in FY21 and DT2-DT3 in FY22) intended to identify and fix problems prior to beginning integrated operational testing, in accordance with the DOT&Eapproved Test and Evaluation Master Plan.
 The final three DT shots are anticipated in the first half FY23.
 All DT shots were launched from an F/A-18 at the Point Mugu Sea Range, California.
 After each test event. discrepancies were noted and fixes were implemented prior to the delivery of the Flight Test Vehicle for the next shot.
 The time necessary to analyze data, develop, and incorporate these fixes resulted in delays to Flight Test Vehicle delivery and the test schedule.